-The CAC and CEBC generally take an element-based approach to the evaluation and required strengthening of the gravity force resisting system.
+The CAC and CEBC generally take an element-based approach to the evaluation and required strengthening of the gravity force-resisting system.
 Refer to CAC Section 4-309(a) and CEBC Section 503.3.
 All elements in the affected load path from the source of the increased load to the foundation are subject to these provisions.
-The EDCR shall provide a general description of load paths subject to increased gravity loads or elements with decreased capacities anticipated by the project.
+The EDCR shall provide a general description of any load paths subject to increased gravity loads or with elements whose capacity is decreased as a result of the proposed project.